Morwenn/poplar-heap/README.md

 } while (not poplars.empty());
 ```

-And that's pretty much it for the original poplar sort; I hope that it my explanation was understandable enough.
+And that's pretty much it for the original poplar sort.
+I hope that my explanation was understandable enough.
 If
 something wasn't clear, don't hesitate to mention it, open an issue and/or suggest improvements to the wording.

 ## Poplar sort revisited: heap operations with O(1) extra space

 As I worked on poplar sort to try to make it faster, I noticed a few things and an idea came to my mind: would it be
 possible to make poplar sort run without storing an array of poplars, basically making it run with O(1) extra space and
-thus making it an [implicit data structure][implicit-data-structure]?
+thus turning the poplar heap into an [implicit data structure][implicit-data-structure]?

 Even better: would it be possible to decouple the heap operations in order to reimplement the heap interface in the C++
 standard library?
 Would it be possible to do so while keeping the current complexity guarantees of poplar sort and use
 O(1) space for every operation?

-I think I eventually managed to do just that as we will see in this section.
+It turned out to be possible, as we will see in this section.

 ### `sift` with O(1) space

 The procedure *sift* currently runs in O(log n) space: it can recursively call itself up to log(n) times before the
 semipoplar has been turned into a poplar, and every recursion makes the stack grow.
 On the other hand the recursive
-call only happens once as the last operation of the procedure, which basically makes *sift* a tail recursive function.
+call only happens once as the last operation of the procedure, which basically makes *sift* a [tail recursive
-The compiler might transform that into a loop, but we can also do that ourselves just to be extra sure:
+function][tail-call].
+An optimizing compiler might transform that into a loop, but we can also do that ourselves just
+to be extra sure:

 ```cpp
 template<typename Iterator, typename Size>